BumbleBebis/di-workshop-02-variables-datatypes-decisions/README.md

 Open up the browser console again (right click -> inspect element -> console) and see what happens. **Why?**

+The console keeps printing a new number, the console crashes.
+This is an infinite loop.

 Add this line at the top of your program.
 Add your name!